nodejs/node/doc/api/tls.markdown

     Consult the [OpenSSL cipher list format documentation] for details on the format.

+    `ECDHE-RSA-AES128-SHA256` and `AES128-GCM-SHA256` are TLS v1.2 ciphers and
-    `AES128-GCM-SHA256` is used when node.js is linked against OpenSSL 1.0.1 or newer and the client speaks TLS 1.2, RC4 is used as a secure fallback.
+    used when node.js is linked against OpenSSL 1.0.1 or newer, such as the bundled version of OpenSSL.
+Note that it is still possible for a TLS v1.2 client to negotiate a weaker cipher unless `honorCipherOrder` is enabled.

+    `RC4` is used as a fallback for clients that speak on older version of the TLS protocol.  `RC4` has in recent years come under suspicion and should be considered compromised for anything that is truly sensitive.
+    It is speculated that state-level actors posess the ability to break it.

     **NOTE**: Previous revisions of this section suggested `AES256-SHA` as an acceptable cipher.
 Unfortunately, `AES256-SHA` is a CBC cipher and therefore